yiisoft/yii2/docs/guide/runtime-sessions-cookies.md

 ### sameSite
 Starting with Yii 2.0.21 the [[yii\web\Cookie::sameSite]] setting is supported.
 It requires PHP version 7.3.0 or higher.
 The purpose of the `sameSite` setting is to prevent CSRF (Cross-Site Request Forgery) attacks.
-If the browsers supports the sameSite setting it will only include the cookie according to the specified policy ('Lax' or 'Strict').
+If the browser supports the `sameSite` setting it will only include the cookie according to the specified policy ('Lax' or 'Strict').
 You may read the [SameSite wiki article](https://www.owasp.org/index.php/SameSite) for more details.
 For securtiy, an exception will be thrown if `sameSite` is set in an unsupported version of PHP.
 To use this feature across different PHP versions check the version first.
 E.g.